lesprgm/HiLite/README.md

 - Drag-and-drop file upload
 - Preview uploaded PDF highlights inside the app
 - Batch export support for multiple PDFs
+- Ability to extract other annotations from documents

 ---